 We make everything in small batches, so our tasting selection and bottle stock are constantly rotating.
 Stop by to see what’s new.

-Our delicious, dry apple ciders are available now.
-Wines will arrive in summer 2019.
+Our apple ciders are available now.
+Wines will arrive in late 2019.

 100% apple ciders

 Dry-sider is our flagship cider.
 It’s fermented dry (no residual sweetness) and aged sur-lie in neutral oak barrels.
 We stir the barrels to rouse the yeast lees, building up the volume and mouthfeel and complementing the acid balance.
 Notes of dried apples and nuts, with a mineral quality and moderate carbonation.

-Smash-Apple is our refreshing, off-dry cider with classic, fresh-apple flavors.
-After fermenting the cider, we blend in fresh apple juice to lend some sweetness.
+SmashApple is our refreshing, off-dry cider with classic, fresh-apple flavors.
+After fermenting the cider dry, we blend in fresh apple juice to lend some sweetness.
 It’s like biting into a ripe apple.
-If you love sweet ciders, you’ll find this dry (and delicious!).

 Seasonal co-fermentations – Limited-edition ciders

 Dry Rainier Cherry

 Whole, organic apples are pressed and fermented dry, then transferred into oak barrels for a second fermentation on whole Rainier cherries.
-The result is a beautifully-balanced cider with bright acidity from the cherries, a supple mouthfeel from the long fermentation and aging sur lie, and no sweetness.
+The result is a beautifully balanced cider with bright acidity from the cherries, a supple mouthfeel from the long fermentation and aging sur-lie, and zero sweetness.
 Notes of green apple, peach, and a touch of cooked sugar.